Thomas Yale (chancellor): Later life

-Thomas Yale married in 1561 Joanna (died 12 September 1587), daughter of Nicholas Waleron.
+Thomas Yale married in 1561 Joanna (died September 12, 1587), daughter of Nicholas Waleron.
 Joanna was previously married to Ambassador Simon Heynes, who was one of those who invalidated the marriage of Henry VIII with Anne of Cleves, and charged for treason Sir Thomas Wyatt.
-She was then secondly married to the Archbishop of York, William May, who was the President of Queens' College, Cambridge.
+He was also involved with reformer Philip Melanchthon, a collaborator of Martin Luther.
+Joanna married secondly to the Lord Archbishop of York, William May, who was the President of Queens' College, Cambridge.
 Her brother-in-law was the Bishop of Carlisle, John May, who previously served the House of de Vere.
+Thomas Yale was also the father-in-law of Amye Marshall, the cousin of Sir Lawrence Washington, member of the Washington family.
+He was from the branch of Lawrence Washington of Sulgrave Manor, the great-great-grandfather of George Washington, 1st President of the United States.

-On Parker's death in 1575, Thomas acted as one of his executors.
-He was also godfather to Bishop Nicholas Bullingham's children.
-Matthew Parker's successor, the 2nd Archbishop of Canterbury, Edmund Grindal, the new Head of the Anglican Church, also appointed him Chancellor, Vicar general, Official Principal and Judge of his audience.
+On Parker's death in 1575, Yale acted as one of his executors.
+Yale was also godfather to Bishop Bullingham's children.
+Matthew Parker's successor, Edmund Grindal, 2nd Lord Archbishop of Canterbury, and new Head of the Anglican Church, also appointed him Chancellor, Vicar general, Official Principal and Judge of his audience.
 On 23 April 1576 he was placed on a commission for repressing religious malcontents.
 On 2 May he and Nicholas Robinson, Bishop of Bangor, were empowered by Grindal to visit on his behalf the Diocese of Bangor, and on 17 August he and Gilbert Berkeley, Bishop of Bath and Wells, were similarly commissioned to visit the church at Wells.

 In the same year, Yale and Dr. William Aubrey represented to Grindal the need of reforms in the Court of Chancery.
 After disagreements with Elizabeth Tudor and Lord Cecil, the Queen suspended Archbishop Grindal in June 1577.
-Yale discharged his judicial duties for him and governed the whole Province of Canterbury, covering roughly two-thirds of England, continuing to rule until November, when he fell ill.
-He died in either November or December, 1577.
+Yale discharged his judicial duties for him and governed the whole Province of Canterbury, covering roughly two-thirds of England, continuing to rule until November when he fell ill.
+He built in 1575 the Yale Chapel at Bryneglwys, which overlies the Yale family burial vault, and died in either November or December, 1577.